-It was tough, for both of us, but I did end of with an Engineering degree (Cum Laude), and here’s the thing for you to understand.
+It was tough, for both of us, but I did end of with an Engineering degree (Cum Laude by the way), and here’s the thing I want you to understand.

-My wife and I did it without incurring any such enormous debt as so many of you seem to have.
+My wife and I did it without incurring any such enormous debts as so many of you seem to have.

 So, when I see people with college debts that are well into the six-figures, I can't help but picture a young person having a great four years, living in an apartment, or dorm, socializing several nights a week with his fellow students, taking summer “working” vacations at some beach resort somewhere to make a little change for their pocket, and generally having a relatively easy go of it.